 Why Is Software Patching So Important?…Failure to Patch Can Be Very Costly

 Failure to patch vulnerabilities in computer code can lead to losses of information that can cost more than your company can afford to pay.
 A recent example of software patching failure came from a small non-profit in Anchorage Alaska.
-The small, five facility nonprofit is paying federal regulators $150,000 in fines for allowing their system to be breached by not patching their software.
-That penalty is on top of the costs that they will additionally incur in now patching the systems they failed to patch in the first place, the legal fees for defense, the costs associated with getting credit monitoring services for those affected by the breach, the ongoing compliance monitoring by the Office of Civil Rights, and all other costs incurred by this very public debacle.
-Click the following link to go to the Resolution Agreement signed by the non-profit.
+The small, five-facility nonprofit is paying federal regulators $150,000 in fines for allowing their system to be breached by not patching their software.
+That penalty is on top of the costs that they will additionally incur in now patching the systems they failed to patch in the first place – the legal fees for defense, the costs associated with getting credit monitoring services for those affected by the breach, the ongoing compliance monitoring by the Office of Civil Rights, and all other costs incurred by this very public debacle.
+Click HERE to see the Resolution Agreement signed by the non-profit.
 You don’t want to be forced to sign one of these, too.
-If you need to patch the systems anyway, then make sure you do it in a timely manner to avoid terrible impact on your business.
-Go to this link to see an HHS Office of Civil Rights partial list of companies paying heavy fines; some are in the millions of dollars, for breaches of their IT systems.

 There are many other benefits to applying software patches, including adding features, and fixing bugs that make the software run slow or not work right.
 All software needs to be patched.
 Whether the software sits on a disk and runs on a server, resides on a chip within a firewall, or is an app that is in your tablet devices, it all needs to periodically be updated and patched in order to be secure.